vortexntnu/software-learning-period/README.md

 * listen to a topic
 * create a node for publishing to a topic
 * create a node for subscribing to the same topic
-* publish to the topic from the terminal
 * create a launch file for automatically launching the nodes

 Commands needed for the tutorial can be found at the bottom of the document.